Welcome, and thanks for stopping by!

 “One day I would eat a salad and be totally fine, then the next day I would be running to the bathroom, cursing my stomach”

 After doing some research on my own, I began to understand that my GI tract was irritated because of what I had been putting into it, not just because it hated me and wanted my life to suck.
 So, I started going to a local Holistic Nutritionist who was confident in the healing qualities of a paleo-styled, whole foods diet.
 She believed that if I dedicated at least 3 months to a strict paleo diet along with some supplements to aid in healing my digestive tract, I would see significant improvements.
 She was certainly correct!
-Cutting out inflammatory foods, avoiding gluten at all costs, fueling myself with plenty of vegetables, meats, nuts and nourishing foods like bone broth and fermented vegetables, all led me to a different level of health I never knew before.
+Cutting out inflammatory foods, avoiding gluten at all costs, fueling myself with plenty of vegetables, meats, nuts and nourishing foods like bone broth and fermented foods, all led me to a different level of health I never knew before.
 Not only was my stomach trust worthy again, but I was sleeping better, was less moody, less anxious, didn’t crave carbs like a mad woman, and I had consistent energy throughout the day again like I did when I was a kid.

 After over a year of paleo, I started noticing some new problems.
-I was fatigued, tired, and irritable on the regulr.
-After a 10 minute walk down the street to a local coffee shop, and I would feel ready for a nap.
+I was fatigued, tired, and irritable on the regular.
+After a 10 minute walk down the street to a local coffee shop, I would feel ready for a nap.
 Not the “ahh..
 I’m tired today, I could take a nap”, but “For the love of God I need a nap NOW!!”.
 The amount of training for D1 collegiate track and Crossfit in my offseason warranted a much higher carbohydrate intake than I was getting, and I learned that the hard way.
 I began reintroducing white rice and other gluten free grains into my diet for higher carbs and felt much better!
 Paleo?
 Nope.
 Feeling better with a tailored approach?
 Absolutely.

 “Not only was my stomach trust worthy again, but I was sleeping better, was less moody, less anxious, didn’t crave carbs like a mad woman…”

 Today I am happy to say that I have found a balance of things that works wonderfully for my unique body.
 It has taken years, literally, along with a true dedication to learning about diet, metabolism, digestive health, and overall biology of the human body.
 I have been to and worked with Naturopathic Doctors, Enzyme Specialists, Nutritional Therapy Practitioners, and Nutrition Response Testers.
 I have found that each practitioner seems to have their own niche of modalities that can create major success for clients, but they each stand by this pearl of knowledge: no matter what we put into our bodies -“healthy” food or “unhealthy”- if our body is struggling to process it because of a lack of enzymes, food allergies, food sensitivities, or other genetic/biological reasons, our body will treat that item as a toxin.
 It is so important that we all find our own individual “diet” which we can thrive on!
-Life was made to be enjoyed.

-I look forward to guiding you in finding balance, enjoyment and happiness in your personal journey to health and vitality!
+I’m so grateful you’re here and I look forward to guiding you in finding balance, enjoyment and happiness in your personal journey to health and vitality!